Skip to the main content

 Creative Arts Therapist

-Creative arts therapists use artistic media to help clients maintain and improve their physical and mental health.
-This therapy helps people recognize and develop their inner resources.
+Creative arts therapists use artistic media to help clients maintain and improve their health and well-being.
+This therapy helps people to discover and develop their inner resources.

 Also Known As

-Art Therapist, Dance Therapist, Drama Therapist, Expressive Arts Therapist, Music Therapist, Rehabilitation Services Practitioner, Therapist
+Art Therapist, Dance-Movement Therapist, Drama Therapist, Expressive Arts Therapist, Music Therapist, Play Therapist, Counsellor

 NOC Codes